 In the production set of simulations, a three-dimensional progress coordinate was employed for a subset of Voronoi bins based on two atomic pair distances.
-The distances were chosen to delineate small protein conformational transitions observed in the exploratory simulations, as shown on table S1 (see the Supporting Information).
-In order to avoid a combinatorial increase in the total number of bins and WE trajectories simulated, the distance dimensions were included in a nested way to only two Voronoi bins for each of the four paths.
+The distances were chosen to delineate small protein conformational transitions observed in the exploratory simulations, as shown in Table S1 (see Supporting Material).
+To avoid a combinatorial increase in the total number of bins and WE trajectories simulated, the distance dimensions were included in a nested way to only two Voronoi bins for each of the four paths.

 Conformational transitions involved in ligand escape from metastable or long-lived microstates along the unbinding pathways were obtained from analysis of the transition structure observed immediately after the Voronoi bin with highest lifetime in a trajectory was unoccupied.
-Further details for this analysis are described in the Supporting Information (section S6.4).
+Further details for this analysis are described in the Supporting Material.